luphysics/PyMODA/README.md

 When the code is downloaded and Python is installed, you'll need to install the dependencies.
 Open a terminal in the `PyMODA` folder and run `python packages/install.py`.

-> :warning: Do not run `install.py` with elevated permissions.
+> :warning: Do not run this command with elevated permissions.

 ## Running PyMODA

-To start PyMODA, run `python src/main.py` in the PyMODA folder.
+To start PyMODA, run `python src/main.py` in the `PyMODA` folder.

 > :warning: Linux users also need to specify the path to the MATLAB Runtime using a command-line argument (see [command-line arguments](/docs/developer-guide.md#command-line-arguments)).

 ## Creating a shortcut

 In the launcher window, click "Create shortcut" to create a shortcut to easily open PyMODA.
-This has different behaviour on different operating systems:
+This has different behaviour on different operating systems.

 > :warning: The shortcut will need to be recreated if the path to the PyMODA folder is changed, if the folder is renamed, or if the path to the Python interpreter changes.